National service in Singapore: Early enlistment

-Mono intake
+Mono-intake

-Mono-intake refers to a type of enlistment where conscripts are directly enlisted into an active battalion unit and undergo their Basic Military Training (BMT) at Pulau Tekong before returning to their battalion.
-Exceptions to the mono-intake programme include conscripts enlisted in the Naval Diving Unit, Commandos and certain support vocations.
+Mono-intake refers to a type of enlistment where conscripts are directly enlisted into an active battalion unit and undergo their Basic Military Training (BMT) at Pulau Tekong, an island in eastern Singapore, before returning to their battalion.
+Exceptions to the mono-intake programme include conscripts enlisted in the Naval Diving Unit, Commandos and certain combat vocations.

 Second-generation male permanent residents

 Second-generation male permanent residents are required by law to serve national service just like male citizens.
 The rationale is that they too enjoy the socio-economic national benefits of schooling and living in "peacetime" Singapore.
 Their failure to serve national service will be taken into account should they decide to study, work or travel in Singapore in the future.
 The government advises of such consequences at the point of renunciation.
 After completing mandatory full-time national service, they can qualify to apply for the accelerated Singapore citizenship scheme.
 However, citizenship is not guaranteed for all applicants, as there are certain criteria that must be met such as educational qualification, income qualification and national service work performance/ conduct appraisal in the certificate issued upon the completion of full-time national service.
-From 2006 to 2010, about 2% of 3,000 second-generation permanent residents who have completed full-time national service and applied for Singapore citizenship had had their applications rejected.
+From 2006 to 2010, about 2% of 3,000 second-generation permanent residents who have completed full-time national service and applied for Singapore citizenship had their applications rejected.

 If the person is not granted Singapore citizenship but still holds Singapore permanent residency, he is still obliged by law to serve the national service obligations, i.e. operationally-ready reservist duties/in-camp trainings.

 Singapore permanent residents who served national service but did not acquire Singapore citizenship will be treated equally to those permanent residents without service obligation; they would not have access to the privileges granted to Singapore citizens.

 Deferment

 According to the Ministry of Defence, national service in Singapore is based on principles of universality and equity, and these principles must be upheld so as to ensure Singaporeans' important support of and commitment to national service.
 If Singapore citizens are allowed to choose when they want to serve national service, it would not be fair to the vast majority of national servicemen who have served the country dutifully, and the institutions of national service will be undermined.

-Pre-enlistees are allowed to defer national service to complete full-time tertiary studies, up to the first pre-university qualification bar (GCE Advanced Level or Polytechnic Diploma or their equivalent) before enlistment for Basic Military Training (BMT).
+Pre-enlistees are allowed to defer national service to complete full-time tertiary studies as long as they are pursuing full-time studies and pursuing a course from what they have previously attained, up to the first pre-university qualification bar (GCE Advanced Level or Polytechnic Diploma or their equivalent) before enlistment for Basic Military Training (BMT).
+Deferment is not granted for all degree courses, even if they have already begun the course.

 Those granted approval in national sports teams to compete in national/overseas events will be drafted as soon as they return from one of the national-level events.
 As of July 2018, only three persons (Maximilian Soh, Joseph Schooling and Quah Zheng Wen) have been granted deferment.